Last Updated: December 19, 2023 | Reviewed and Edited by: Ortiz Law Firm

 Preexisting Condition means an Illness or any condition related to such Illness for which a person consults a doctor, receives medical services or supplies or takes any medication during the 12 month period immediately before the Insured Person’s Certificate Effective Date, if such Illness or condition is not fully disclosed when a request for initial insurance is made under the Policy.

-Your claim may be approved initially, but most policies will only pay benefits related to a mental disorder or chemical dependency for a limited period of time.
+Your claim may be approved initially, but most policies will only pay benefits related to a mental disorder or chemical dependency for a limited time.
 Here is an example from a New York Life policy:

 The Maximum Benefit Period for all Covered Disabilities of an Insured Person which are due to or related to Mental Disorders and/or Chemical Dependency while such person is insured under the Policy, whether insurance has been continuous or interrupted, cannot exceed the lesser of: (a) 36 months; or (b) the Maximum Benefit Period for a Covered Total Disability.

-What to Do After a Claim Denial
+What To Do After Receiving a New York Life Disability Denial

 How a New York Life Disability Attorney Can Help

-Our disability law firm offers a free disability policy review and consultation for those whose long term disability claims have been denied.
+Our disability law firm offers a free disability policy review and consultation for those whose long-term disability claims have been denied.
 Nick A. Ortiz and his experienced legal team are experts in disability law and offer the following services:

-- Appeal of a denial of individual or government disability benefits from New York Life;
+- Appeal of a denial of individual or government disability benefits from New York Life.

-- ERISA appeal of a New York Life Insurance Company denial of group disability claim;
+- ERISA appeal of a New York Life Insurance Company denial of group disability claim.

-- Appeal of a New York Life wrongful termination of individual or government long term disability insurance claim;
+- Appeal of a New York Life wrongful termination of individual or government long-term disability insurance claim.

-- ERISA appeal of a New York Life Insurance Company wrongful termination of group long term disability benefits;
+- ERISA appeal of a New York Life Insurance Company wrongful termination of group long-term disability benefits.

-- Filing a lawsuit against New York Life after final denial of individual or government disability claims;
+- Filing a lawsuit against New York Life after final denial of individual or government disability claims.

-- Filing an ERISA lawsuit against New York Life after final denial of group disability benefits; and
+- Filing an ERISA lawsuit against New York Life after final denial of group disability benefits and

 What About New York Life Group Benefit Solutions Claims?